NSRI-DAL-2025-Project/restful-forensics/README.md

 # restful-forensics
-For feedback on the tools, please fill up this google form: https://forms.gle/fA62Kwb2Ah2pC12H7
+For feedback on the tool, please fill up this google form: https://forms.gle/fA62Kwb2Ah2pC12H7

-## Installation (installing without Docker)
+## I. Installation (installing without Docker)

 ### From the terminal